stack-of-tasks/pinocchio/README.md

 ## Performances

 **Pinocchio** exploits at best the sparsity induced by the kinematic tree of robotics systems.
-Thanks to modern programming language paradigms, **Pinocchio** is able to unroll most of the computations, allowing to achieve impressive performances for a large range of robots, as illustrated by the plot below, whose figures were obtained on a standard laptop equipped with an Intel Core i7 CPU @ 2.4 GHz.
+Thanks to modern programming language paradigms, **Pinocchio** is able to unroll most of the computations directly at compile time, allowing to achieve impressive performances for a large range of robots, as illustrated by the plot below, obtained on a standard laptop equipped with an Intel Core i7 CPU @ 2.4 GHz.

 <p align="center">
   <img src="./doc/images/pinocchio-performances.png" width="600" alt="Pinocchio Logo" align="center"/>